Isospectrality and configurational entropy as testing tools for bottom-up AdS/QCD: Differential Configurational Entropy and Isospectrality

-From purely entropic grounds, it was expected that, among the isospectral family, the ground state with the lowest CE should be preferred.
+From purely entropic grounds, it was expected that, among the isospectral family, the ground state with the lowest CE would be preferred.
 This is not the strict rule in all the studied cases.
-Thus, we conclude for the first test that \emph{from a DCE basis, any isospectral family with $\lambda>1$ will lead to consistent results for hadronic spectroscopy}.
-It is worth mentioning that most of the isospectral effect will rely on the ground state.
-Any hadronic property defined in terms of bulk field derivatives will remain essentially unadulterated for excited states.
-However, properties that depend on the bulk mode, as form factors or mesonic wave functions, can be modified by isospectrality.

-In the case of the second test, when $\lambda\to 0$, aside from the ground state, excited states increase their DCE with excitation number $n$.
-We softened the interpolation in Figure \ref{fig:four} to see the overall DCE behavior.
-For all the models, we see that $0<\lambda<1$ defines an exclusion region for isospectral holographic models.
+In the case of the second test, when $\lambda\to 0$, in addition to the ground state, the excited states increase their DCE with the excitation number $n$ (see Fig. \ref{fig:four}).
 It is worth noticing the difference between HW and SW-like models.
 DCE for isospectral HW demonstrates that the most favorable solution is for $\lambda=1$.
-DCE for $\lambda\to 0$ proves the model is unstable.
+DCE for $\lambda\to 0$ shows that the model is unstable.
 When the dilaton field starts to play, DCE has a particular and fascinating behavior.
-Isospectrality seems to affect the ground state over the excited ones.
-Excited states have the same DCE despite de isospectral family since the bulk mode and the mass are similar.
-Recall that bulk modes and the mass spectrum are the main ingredients of $\rho(z)$.
-This observation is supported by the fact that decay constants, depending on the mode derivative near the boundary, are equivalent.
-This invariance under the isospectral transformation for excited modes is not expected on the isospectral side.
+Isospectrality seems to affect the ground state over the excited ones since these states have very close DCE despite the isospectral family since the bulk mode and mass are similar.

-Our analysis leads us to conclude that isospectral holographic models that pretend to have phenomenological appropriate behavior, i.e., consistent with the experimental hadronic spectroscopy, should have $\lambda>1$.
-Thus, we can define an isospectral holographic frame for hadronic physics.
+Isospectrality accommodates the fit for the ground state decay constant while increasing the DCE with the excitation level.
+This stability criterion for AdS/QCD models simultaneously describes experimental data (decay constant) and meets that excited states are more unstable (DCE).
+The former is an objective criterion since the ground state decay constant comes from experiments, as happens for the light meson $\rho$ and the heavy meson $J/\Psi$.
+The latter is more subjective since no experimental data on DCE for vector mesons exists.
+However, the connection between DCE and stability is well-established in the literature.
+Increasing DCE means losing stability.
+This observation directly relates to high-excited states being harder to observe than ground states in Nature.

+This observation can be supported by analyzing the electromagnetic decay width $\Gamma$ of vector mesons going into leptons.
+An expression for the decay width and DCE from the Segré formula can be deduced.
+Following proposals as Ref. \cite{daRocha:2023nsb}, it is possible to find the hadronic spectrum as a function of the configurational entropy.
+For hadronic states, we expect $M_n(DCE)\sim DCE^\tau\sim n^\gamma$, where $\tau,\,\gamma>0$.
+Note that $\gamma$ is a parameter coming from fitting the hadronic mass in terms of DCE.
+Since DCE is an increasing function of $n$ for hadrons.
+From the Fermi-Segre formula (see, for example, Ref. \cite{Quigg:1977wn}), we find the connection between the hadronic biding energy $E_n$ and the wave function in the origin $\left|\psi(0)\right|$ at the conformal boundary, as follows: